 You are a greasy Italian spaz standing on a platform unsupported in the middle of the yawning void of space.What Now?> DIE OF ASPHYXIATION

 - In the Mario Party TV series, after several incidents where correctly guessing a certain fruit during Mic Mini-games was treated as a mistake, the guys realized that they were saying grape, not grapes.

 - Parodied in the famous "Death of Adventure Games" article of Old Man Murray.

-- What's the command to print the contents of a file to your terminal?
-It's not read file1, print file1, or even echo file1, but cat file1. "cat" stands not for a furry friend, but for "catenate" - a somewhat esoteric term referring to the program's ability for sequential linkage and printing to stdout of multiple files — even though it's used much more often to print the contents of just a single file.
+- The command to print the contents of a file to your terminal is not read file1, print file1, or even echo file1, but cat file1. "cat" stands for "catenate", a somewhat esoteric term referring to the program's ability for sequential linkage and printing to stdout of multiple files — even though it's used much more often to print the contents of just a single file.
 Its touted sequential linkage functionality is useful for shell scripts, however.

 - If you try to close a Python session by typing exit, it will not work.
 However, the parser will understand what you wanted to do and helpfully inform you that you should type exit() instead.
 Gee, thanks.